kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Inhibition of gastric emptying
 	E. Stimulation of small bowel motility

-#### Answer: ?
+#### Answer: A. Increased pancreatic enzyme secretion - ?

 ### Q2.58
-A 55-yo man with gradual onset of weight loss, diarrhoae, stomatitis and a necrolytic migrating erythema develops diabetes mellitus.
-On investigation he is diagnosed as having a tumour of the cells of the pancreas.
+A 55-yo man with gradual onset of weight loss, diarrhoea, stomatitis and a necrolytic migrating erythema develops diabetes mellitus.
+On investigation he is diagnosed as having a _tumour of the cells of the pancreas_.
 Which of the following physiological abnormalities is most likely to be present in this patient?

 	A. Inhibition of gluconeogenesis
 	B. Inhibition of lipolysis